NumbuhFour/numbuhfour.github.io/_posts/2015-3-4-HFOSS Commarch Proposal.md

 *What will each team member's role be?*

-+	NumbuhFour – Mentor communications
++	NumbuhFour â€“ Mentor communications
-+	milistisia2 – Technical and Production editor
++	milistisia2 â€“ Technical and Production editor
-+	mellolikejello – Design lead
++	mellolikejello â€“ Design lead

 *Source code repository URL?*
 [Github Repo](https://github.com/dolphin-emu/dolphin)

-*List your upstream Mentor’s below:*
+*List your upstream Mentorâ€™s below:*

 |	HdKr	|
 |	Many/any devs on #dolphin-emu @ freenode	|

-*How will you communicate with them? (i.e. IRC Channel, Email Addresss, mail lists, issue trackers, etc…)*
+*How will you communicate with them? (i.e. IRC Channel, Email Addresss, mail lists, issue trackers, etcâ€¦)*

 IRC on #dolphin-emu any time except 1-6am CST (2am to 7am EST)